Bachelor of Science in Criminal Justice Administration

-The Bachelor of Science Degree in Criminal Justice Administration prepares entry-level and seasoned professionals from diverse backgrounds in the theoretical foundations, knowledge, skills and practices of criminal justice administration inclusive of law enforcement, courts and corrections.
-This study enables students to develop rational decisions and informed responses to the daily challenges one faces in law enforcement, courts and corrections operations.
+The Bachelor of Science Degree in Criminal Justice Administration degree program prepares both entry-level and seasoned professionals from diverse backgrounds in the theoretical foundations, knowledge, skills, and practices of criminal justice administration inclusive of law enforcement, courts, and corrections.
+This program of study enables students to develop rational decisions and informed responses to the daily challenges one faces in law enforcement, courts, and corrections operations.
 Additionally, the program prepares students for entrance into concentrated areas of criminal justice in master degree programs or related disciplines.
-This program promotes a commitment to continued scholarship and service among graduates as future and continuing members of law enforcement, courts and corrections initiatives in a manner that remains conducive to enhancing professionalism in a diverse community.
+This program promotes a commitment to continued scholarship and service among graduates as future and continuing members of law enforcement, courts, and corrections initiatives in a manner that remains conducive to enhancing professionalism in a diverse community.

 Request Information to Learn More!

 Estimated time of completion of this program is 5 years.

 |Students may select electives from courses not used to meet other requirements.

 Students must take into consideration the 36 credit hour upper division requirement when selecting courses.
 Each student is encouraged to speak with his or her Academic Advisor for more information.